solrevdev/solrevdev.github.io/about/index.md

 ## Overview

-I am now a full-time carer but until recently have been head of infrastructure and operations, a full stack software engineer and a devops engineer.

-With a wealth of technical skills and natural passion for technology I am also Microsoft certified.
+I'm a full stack software and DevOps engineer with a rich array of technical skills.
+Formerly the Head of Infrastructure and Operations, I hold Microsoft certification.

-A lover of C# but not tied exclusively to the Microsoft stack and have enjoyed writing some cloud automation code in both Python and Node.js.
+Though I have a fondness for C#, I'm not limited to the Microsoft stack.
+I've enjoyed writing cloud automation code in Python and NodeJS.

-Currently, I am a big fan of the .NET Core cross-platform development platform and am taking an interest in Blazor WebAssembly.
+Currently, I'm a strong advocate for the .NET Core cross-platform development platform, constantly seeking new knowledge through reading and watching relevant content.

-I write code in Visual Studio Code, Sublime Text and the full Microsoft Visual Studio IDE.
-I also like to switch between macOS, Windows and Linux for development.
+I employ a variety of tools for my work, including Visual Studio Code, Sublime Text, and the comprehensive Microsoft Visual Studio IDE.
+Likewise, I'm versatile in operating systems, comfortable with macOS, Windows, and Linux.

-I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS.
+My interests span full stack development, DevOps, and cloud-based work.
+Lately, I've been engrossed in writing front-end code in Vue.js and VanillaJS.

-Commercially I have worked with the Amazon Web Services stack and using various technologies have thrived in providing startups with a scalable continuous deployment architecture and delivered proof of concept, prototype applications and innovate software solutions.
+In commercial settings, I've worked with a range of technologies including the Amazon Web Services stack, MySQL, MongoDB, SQL Server, C#, ASP.NET, Classic ASP, GIT, Mercurial, TeamCity, and Octopus Deploy.
+I thrive in equipping startups with scalable, continuous deployment architecture and platforms

 I can be found on social media here: